 Looking back, planning two separate ceremonies and two separate receptions in two states across the country was a monumental task.
 There was definitely a lot of work involved!
 Then again, these are the special parts of our lives and this work is worth it.
 Almost every element revolving around our wedding was special and unique.

-For an engagement ring, I wasn’t just going to go to a store and buy something off the shelf.
-I wasn’t even going to make a diamond the main rock in the ring.
+For an engagement ring, I wasn't just going to go to a store and buy something off the shelf.
+I wasn't even going to make a diamond the main rock in the ring.
 Instead, I drove up to Thunder Bay, Ontario, went to an amethyst mine and bought an amethyst stone, and then brought the amethyst back to Texas.
 I then proceeded to have a custom ring made with that amethyst.
-I did this because Thunder Bay is one of my favorite places in the world to visit and the largest deposits of amethyst in North America are there (some amethyst can be found in my native Wisconsin).
+I did this because Thunder Bay is one of my favorite places in the world the visit and the largest deposits of amethyst in North America are there (some amethyst can be found in my native Wisconsin).
 Amethyst represents deep love and I felt that was more fitting than just buying a diamond.

 To propose, I chose to propose at the Alamo.
 This is where our first date ended up.
 I proposed in the spot we had our first kiss and then we went on to celebrate Texas-style at Whataburger.
 Everything about the ring and where I proposed melded our Wisconsin-Texas culture together.

 Where we got married held significant family value on Victoria's mother's side.
 The Inn at Salado was once owned by Victoria's great-grandparents and was her grandmother's childhood home.
 It had since been converted into a bed and breakfast and wedding venue.
 This was the perfect place to get married.
 On top of that, Victoria's aunt Caroline, on her dad's side, is a Lutheran Minister, so she acted as the officiant and married us.